anuraggupta29/get-data-aws-flask-app/README.md

 # get-data-aws-flask-app
-Mini flask app to fetch data from AWS
+(Oct 2023 Backup) Mini flask app to fetch data from AWS

 Open cmd in the folder and run command: